Things to Do in Traverse City: The Ultimate Pure Michigan Guide

 If you’re looking for help to plan your trip, Traverse City Tourism shares a few suggestions.

-1. The Sleeping Bear Dunes
+1. Explore the Sleeping Bear Dunes National Lakeshore

 We never get tired of the Sleeping Bear Dunes National Lakeshore, a breathtaking 64-mile curve of beaches, coves, islands and dunes – some perched as high as 400 feet above the water.
 Its grandeur can be viewed from overlooks along the Pierce Stocking Scenic Drive.
 But it’s even better to walk its beaches, hike its trails or even take a ferryboat ride to the unspoiled Manitou Islands.

-2. The Grand Traverse Commons
+2. Wander Grand Traverse Commons

 Traverse City’s most distinctive architectural treasure is the sprawling Grand Traverse Commons, our former mental asylum, whose castle-like buildings are slowly being converted into a complex of apartments, shops, galleries, offices and restaurants.
 Great shopping, and the 480-acre wooded campus is a beautiful place for people to walk, run and bicycle.

-3. National Cherry Festival
+3. Celebrate the National Cherry Festival

 Each summer, thousands of visitors flock to Traverse City for the National Cherry Festival.
 From the first window-rattling roar of the jets at the air show to the last float in the Cherry Royale Parade, we are big fans of this annual event.
 Everything is located conveniently within walking distance, and since almost all the events are free, it offers more than a week of affordable family fun.

-4. Wine Country Touring
+4. Tour Wine Country

 Traverse City may be the “Cherry Capital of the World,” but the same water-cradled slopes that make this a perfect place for fruit orchards are now producing some of the best wines in the country.
 The Leelanau and Old Mission peninsulas are dotted with vineyards and wineries -- many in awe-inspiring hilltop settings that make them attractions in their own right.

-5. The Interlochen Center for the Arts
+5. Stroll Interlochen Center for the Arts

 In a secluded forest setting (about 20 minutes from downtown Traverse City) Interlochen is a magnet for lovers of music, drama and dance.
 Over 200,000 people visit each year.
 Come for a show, or simply for a stroll around the campus.

-6. Traverse City Beaches
+6. Bask in the Sun at Traverse City Beaches

 You can’t visit without spending some time at Traverse City beaches!
 On West Grand Traverse Bay, try Clinch Park, West End, and Bryant Park (a particularly good spot to catch the 4th of July fireworks).
 The entire southern shore of East Bay is one long beach of fine sugar sand, and it’s shallow enough for little ones.
 Check out the Traverse City State Park near Three Mile Road.